Wild winter storm envelops US, snarling Christmas travel

 In Boston, rain combined with a high tide, flooded some downtown streets on Friday.

 Bleed reported from Little Rock, Arkansas.
-Associated Press journalists Dee-Ann Durbin in Detroit; Gillian Flaccus in Portland, Oregon; Zeke Miller in Washington, D.C.; and Emily Wagster Pettus in Jackson, Mississippi, contributed to this report.
+Associated Press journalists Dee-Ann Durbin in Detroit; Gillian Flaccus in Portland, Oregon; Zeke Miller in Washington, D.C.; Emily Wagster Pettus in Jackson, Mississippi; and Marc Levy in Harrisburg, Pennsylvania contributed to this report.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.